Pension contributions of the self-employed

 |under 53 and 63 or more||53-62 years|

 |For annual earnings between €27,322.93 – 42,936.11||rising on a sliding scale||rising on a sliding scale|

 The average contribution rate for those insured under MYEL in 2019 is 13.8 per cent for farmers and 13.4 per cent for grant recipients.

 Farmers and grant recipients take out pension insurance by paying their pension contribution (which depends on their insured income from self-employment) to Mela.

 State’s share of self-employed person’s contributions

-In 2018, the state is responsible for approximately 19 per cent of the pension expenditure under YEL.
-The corresponding replacement rate for the MYEL pension expenditure is 80 per cent.
-The state covers the share of pensions paid under the pension acts for the Self-employed that the collected insurance contributions do not cover.
+In 2019, the State is responsible for around 22 per cent of the pension expenditure under YEL.
+The corresponding replacement rate for the MYEL pension expenditure was 83 per cent in 2019.
+The state covers the share of pensions paid under the pension acts for the self-employed that the collected insurance contributions do not cover.